LukasMurdock/LukasMurdock.github.io/_posts/2022-03-11-personal-website.md

 2. From my iPhone

 Wanting to be offline and local while also wanting to be online and networked.

+Ideally, I can settle on text data formats that can be edited with no software and aided by software.

+I think splitting between individual markdown files and some structured data format (e.g., JSON, YAML, etc.) makes sense—potentially using a database like SQLite for the structured data.
+The draw to file-based is based on not needing anything to edit on a laptop and kinda-just-works.

+The collections, again:
+- Now (structured)
+- Writing (individual markdown files)
+- Bookshelf (individual markdown files / structured)
+- Bookmarks (structured)
+- Notes (individual markdown files)
+- Photos (individual image files)
+- Recipes (individual markdown files / structured)
+- Timeline (structured)
+- Habits (structured)

+Filtered for file-based:
+- Writing
+- Bookshelf?
+- Photos
+- Notes
+- Recipes

+Filtered for structured:
+- Now
+- Bookshelf?
+- Bookmarks
+- Timeline
+- Habits

 I’ve learned the terms for what I’m looking for are:
 - **local-first** or **[offline-first](https://offlinefirst.org/)**